Mec Vannin: Additional policy

-Mec Vannin is also highly critical of the Manx legal and policing systems, as they currently stand.

 Yn Pabyr Seyr

 Distributed at least twice a year since 1991, Yn Pabyr Seyr The Free Paper is the newsletter of Mec Vannin, publicising their policies, views and comments.
 The archive of back-issues available on line is being updated on an ongoing basis.
 Its name means "The Free Paper" in Manx, but the majority of content is in English.